keylabivdc/VIP/README.md

 # Virus Identification Pipeline (VIP)

-VIP-0.1.0 Quick Start Guide & National Institute for Viral Disease Control and Prevention
+VIP-0.1.0 Quick Start Guide

+VIP was developed for metagenomic identification of viral pathogen.
 VIP performs the following steps to achieve its goal: (i) map and filter out background-related reads, (ii) extensive classification of reads on the basis of nucleotide and remote amino acid homology, (iii) multiple k-mer based de novo assembly and phylogenetic analysis to provide evolutionary insight.

 There results of VIP were displayed in HTML format.
 A demo result was available at http://yang.hukaa.com/1/

 # Introduction

+VIP was developed by Department of Core Facility, National Institute for Viral Disease Control and Prevention,  China center for Disease control and Prevention (China CDC)

 Virus Identification Pipeline (VIP) is a one-touch computational pipeline for virus identification and discovery from metagenomic NGS data, rigorously tested across multiple clinical sample types representing a variety of infectious diseases.
 VIP has been tested on Ubuntu 14.04 and Biolinux 8.
 Other Linux distribution would be supported but not tested.